chrisgreco/sage-ai-backend/DEPLOYMENT.md

 This deployment includes critical fixes for the "No space left on device" errors that were causing exit status 2 crashes.

 ### ✅ Fixed Issues
-- Turn detector model download failures
+- Turn detector model download failures (now pre-downloaded during build)
-- Docker image size optimization
+- Docker image size optimization with multi-stage builds
 - Graceful fallbacks for all model loading
-- Proactive disk space monitoring
+- Proper model caching strategy

 ## Environment Configuration